infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 -   Be concise
 -   Do not ask, advise
 -   Do not assume the level of knowledge
--   Be open for discussion, but do not bike shed
+-   Be open for discussion, but do not bikeshed
 -   Recommend fixes instead of pointing out errors

 ### Good examples: